PantelisAndrianakis/Breezy/documentation/language/control-flow.md

 ## if / else

 Run a block when a condition is true, with an optional `else` for the alternative.
-The condition must be a `boolean` expression in parentheses.
+The condition must be a `bool` expression in parentheses.

 ```breezy
 if (x < 10)